rbereski/total-app/README.md

 </p>

 # Total
-Total is a personal finance tracking app for iOS (with planned support for macOS in the future).
+Total is a personal finance tracking app for iOS (with planned version for macOS in the future).
 It serves as a tool for monitoring your financial portfolio by allowing you to create and manage lists of your cash holdings, stocks, and cryptocurrencies.
 The app calculates the total value of your assets and helps you track changes in value over time.
 It is built entirely with SwiftUI and uses SwiftData for storing assets lists and portfolio history.

 The app uses public APIs and, in some cases, web scraping to gather data.
 Therefore, it is not suitable for publication on the App Store.
 This project should be treated as a template for creating a DIY personal portfolio tracking system, intended for users who have an Apple Developer account and wish to build and run the app on their own devices.